 Earlier this year, I found that I love designing layered and 3D-style designs.
 I was beyond excited to receive an invitation from Jennifer Maker to participate and contribute to the Holiday Maker Fest.
 Christmas is my favorite holiday, and I knew immediately that I wanted to design a Christmas Angel.

 As my designing session of the Angel progressed, I had the idea to add the lights and make the 3D version.
 The Christmas Angel can be cut and assembled on any cutting machine that will accept SVG files.
-She can be cut smaller on a Cricut Joy – perfect size for an ornament.
-As seen in my photos below she can also be framed using only one side of the Angel.
+She can be cut smaller on a Cricut Joy – the perfect size for an ornament.
+As seen in my photos below, she can be framed using only one side of the Angel.
 Of course, the full design can stand alone and looks beautiful with lights.

 If you’re new to my designs and blog, I invite you to stay awhile and look around.
 I love to design cut files for paper and vinyl.
 I have over 100 free designs and various tutorials on my blog. ❤️ Each week, I send a newsletter with the latest happenings and a new free design too!